ljzycmd/VDTR/README.md

 [[arXiv](https://arxiv.org/abs/2204.08023)]

 We propose Video Deblurring Transformer (VDTR), a simple yet effective model that takes advantage of the long-range and relation modeling characteristics of Transformer for video deblurring.
-VDTR utilize Transformer for both spatial and temporal modeling and obtaines highly competitive performance on the popular video deblurring benchmearks.
+VDTR utilizes pure Transformer for both spatial and temporal modeling and obtaines highly competitive performance on the popular video deblurring benchmearks.
 Code will be public soon.

 <div align=center>
 <img src=./assets/deblur_demo.gif>